Inder-singh001/Docker/README.md

 - `docker pull <imagename>` - pulls the image from docker hub
 # DEMO
 ### Creating a simple container
-Let's create a container using an image pulled from Docker Hub.Check the image you want to pull from Docker Hub.Open the terminal and start the docker then write
+Let's create a container using an image pulled from Docker Hub.Check the image you want to pull from Docker Hub.\ Open the terminal and start the docker then write
 - `$ docker run -i -t --name mysql mysql` this will run container with an image MYSQL and download it from Docker Hub
 - This will show an error that create a root password.
 However, MySQL requires a password to access databases.
 - Thus, again write the command